[7 min read, open as pdf for full report]

 Fig.5.
 Attribution analysis

-We looked at the average largest relative overweights for the Fundsmith Equity fund relative to the Momentum ETF.
+We also looked at the average largest relative overweights for the Fundsmith Equity fund relative to the Momentum ETF, to look at security-level Contribution to Total Return.
+During the period under review, Paypal, Idexx and Amadeus were the largest contributors to returns.

 Fig.6.
 Security-level Contribution To Return

-Fundsmith is “true active” because he is taking large absolute and relative bets relative to securities’ index weights be that in a traditional cap-weighted index or in the Momentum factor-weighted index.
-During the period under review, Paypal, Idexx and Amadeus were the largest contributors to returns.
+Fundsmith is “true active” because he is taking large absolute and relative bets relative to securities’ index weights be - that in a traditional cap-weighted index which is his benchmark, or in the Momentum factor-weighted index. which is not.

 Interestingly, looking at aggregate valuations, the overall Price Earnings Ratio (PER) for Fundsmith and for Momentum is not dissimilar, whilst Price Book Value (PBV) ratios – a traditional value metric – and debt levels were far higher for Fundsmith than Momentum.